Hi Everyone! Happy hump day…back to reality today after the blizzard. I loved having a snow day!

 FOOD: So what DO I eat?
 I know what works for me and no one is going to know what is best for you, other than you.
 That being said, I eat clean by following a plant-based diet.
 I no longer eat meat but I do have eggs and fish.
 I am 95% gluten-free and dairy-free but on occasion I do indulge in some white veggie pizza or pasta dish when I go out to dinner!
 I am Italian after all…LOL!
 However, I eat small portions because I don’t like feeling full.

-- Some of my favorite foods to eat: egg whites, gluten-free waffles, salads, all veggies whether grilled, sautéed, or steamed; quinoa, black beans, brown rice, guacamole, veggie soups, veggie pasta dishes made with gluten-free pasta, wild salmon or white fish.
+- Some of my favorite foods to eat: egg whites, salads, all veggies whether grilled, sautéed, or steamed; quinoa, black beans, brown rice, guacamole, veggie soups, veggie pasta dishes made with gluten-free pasta, wild salmon or white fish.
 I only drink water, green juices or green smoothies and an americano for breakfast.
 I tried giving up espresso but it caused me to get more migraines so it was not worth eliminating.

 - Foods I have completely eliminated from my diet because they either trigger a migraine or are symptomatic to reflux: chocolate, cooked tomatoes (mainly sauces), aged cheeses, anything with processed sugars such as candy, sweets (I will indulge in cake on special occasions like my birthday), sports drinks, milk/dairy products and meats.
 I also don’t drink alcohol or soda.